 The next generation GX5 satellite will deliver more capacity than the entire existing GX satellite fleet combined into the region.
-This significant increase will enable Inmarsat to guarantee a best-in-class service today and, crucially, it will mean this gold standard is assured for the future.
-GX5 will be fully integrated into the existing Global Xpress network.
+This significant increase enables Inmarsat to guarantee a best-in-class service today and, crucially, it will mean this gold standard is assured for the future.
+GX5 is fully integrated into the existing Global Xpress network.
 The backwards compatibility of the system means that existing customers will also benefit from the increased capability, as their inflight connectivity markets grow.

 “As demand for inflight Wi-Fi continues to accelerate, additional capacity is needed to meet long-term future growth.
 We have spent the last five years planning and investing in our technology roadmap, to ensure that we can confidently continue to meet this growing demand for connectivity,” said Philip Balaam, President of Inmarsat Aviation.

 The launch of GX5 forms the next stage of Inmarsat’s unrivalled technology roadmap.
 In the years to come, seven more new generation satellites will be sent into orbit, ensuring that Inmarsat stays ahead of passenger demand, and offers its customers critical commercial advantages.